rdammkoehler/DockerKata/15_simple_python_image.md

 Use an editor to create a file name python_hello_world_Dockerfile, or copy the [python_hello_world_Dockerfile](python_hello_world_Dockerfile) from this repository.

-The file should contian the following
+The file should contain the following

 ```Dockerfile
 FROM python:alpine